jclariviere/jclariviere.github.io/content/2015-11-20-creating-virtual-machines-easily-with-vagrant.md

 ## What is Vagrant?
 Vagrant is basically a wrapper around virtual machine providers like VirtualBox, VMware or AWS.
 You simply create a config file (called `Vagrantfile`) in a folder, use `vagrant up` and you got a VM up and running in less than 30 seconds!
-The only required entry in the config file is the base image to use (called "box"), but you can configure multiple properties like port forwarding, IP address, shared folders, amount of memory, script to run on first startup of the machine, etc.
+The only required entry in the config file is the base image to use, but you can configure multiple properties like port forwarding, IP address, shared folders, amount of memory, script to run on first startup of the machine, etc.
 This is very useful for sharing, as you only need to share a config file instead of a huge VM folder.
 And it can be [version controlled](https://en.wikipedia.org/wiki/Version_control)!